ms-iraji/IRCRBSGAN/README.md

 ## Results

-The CRBSGAN algorithm has been evaluated on several benchmark datasets, including  MNIST, CIFAR-10, and SVHN.
+The CRBSGAN algorithm has been evaluated on several benchmark datasets, including SVHN, CIFAR-10, COVID-19, and CINIC-10.
 The experimental results demonstrate its effectiveness in reducing error rates compared to state-of-the-art methods.
 For detailed results, please refer to the [Results](#results) section in the paper.

 ## Contributing